 Abstraction as a art movement was about becoming free of representation, about ideas rather than things or events.
 This is a very appealing notion for me and an interesting and poignant way to explore complex topics.
 I try to created visual poems with my abstract pieces.
 As my work develops I try to introduce new textures, imagery, symbols and colour palettes to create uniquely beautiful, subtle and individual paintings.

-This set of brighly coloured paintings done over winter 2017 are exploring non binary identity.
-The paintings were a personal response to a brief posted as part of Winter Pride UK.
+This set of brighly coloured paintings done over winter 2017.
+They are exploring LGBTQ non binary identity.

 I was working on this set of abstract landscapes using sketches from live, then developing these in the studio and collaging them with the aim of finding a new language to represent and present the scene

 As a way to develope my abstract painting I have been doing collage inspired by sketches made in the landscape.